yoonsikp/microEMR/commands.md

 How to do chart import
 - if import flag is set on chart
-  - if uuid exists in golden
+  - if uuid exists in upstream
     - halt, ask if import_fresh or import_merge is desired
-      - if import_fresh follow instructions from: "if uuid dne in golden"
+      - if import_fresh follow instructions from: "if uuid dne in upstream"
       - if import_merge do git pull and normal stuff
     - if import_merge chosen with unrelated history (orignal commit is different hash)
       - ask if allow-unrelated-histories
       - https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories-on-rebase
-  - if uuid dne in golden
+  - if uuid dne in upstream
-    - init_chart.sh on golden with new uuid
+    - init_chart.sh on upstream with new uuid
     - rename old uuid -> new uuid
     - we good